 This is why it is important to break the language barrier, drop the jargon and speak in a way which not only educates the reader but provides value in what you are offering.

 Before you can provide value to the reader you have to find a way to get their attention in the first place!
 A great method of doing this is to use a large bold heading which creates an emotional connection to the reader.
-A great example but is terribly overused is something like "get rich fast!", while I do not recommend using what so ever, it does clearly states it's point while connecting to the reader instantly
+A great example but is terribly overused is something like "get rich fast!", while I do not recommend using this whatsoever, it does clearly states it's point while connecting to the reader instantly

 For what is possible, you should answer all questions in the copy which visitors will potentially be asking, this allows for clarity between your potential client and the product/service.